Unthrottled/blog/_drafts/2017-12-29-PeanutButter-Driven-Devolpment.md

 Any person following the steps above will most likely not know where to start writing tests.
 Which is why the following omitted step(s) should be included.

-1. Design and define interfaces to solve problem.
+1. Design and define interface(s) to solve a single responsibility.
 1. Add a test
 1. Run all tests and see if the new test fails.
 1. Write the code.
 1. Run tests.
 1. Refactor code.
-1. Repeat until all tests pass and code looks great!
+1. Repeat and start at step 4 until all tests pass and code looks great!
+1. Repeat and start at step 1 until the feature is implemented.

 This way any developer should have a great place to start.
 Once a interface is defined, they can then write test to validate the designed behaviour.

-It is the process of if defining your object API's and how the interact is what make your code great.
+It is the process of defining your APIs and how they interact, before writing your is what leads to greatness.
 Having to think about the abstractions that are needed leads to a more focused and loosely coupled architecture.
 The need to give each interface what it needs to do the job makes testing each class easier as well.